sklueber/tikket/README.md

 # Features

 _tikket. (working title)_ allows the user to generate, manage and check tickets for events using a SQLite database stored on a local server.
 Every ticket has an individual randomly generated ID represented by a barcode to prevent fraud.
 Tickets may be scanned using the Android app _tikket.
-Scan_ or with an external scanning device connected to a Windows PC.
+Scan_ with _ZXing_ or with an external scanning device connected to a Windows PC.

 * Generating in presale and right at the box office
 * checking and invalidating tickets via Android and Windows